Serenity911/restaurant-app/README.md

 ### To run locally:

 1. open the back_end folder in INTELLIJ IDEA and run RestaurantBookerApplication
-2. in the folder restaurant-booker, from CLI `npm i` and `npm start`
+2. in the folder restaurant-booker, from CLI run `npm i` and `npm start`